 What happens after an adoption?

-Upbring Adoption in Texas provides a lifetime of services after an adoption.
-Adoption is a blessing to everyone involved; however, the process does not end when the paperwork is finalized.
 Adoption is a life-long process and adoptees often raise questions that parents can be challenged to address.
 Upbring Adoption provides post-adoption services to help families understand and navigate this ongoing process.

-Ongoing intermediary services:
+Ongoing intermediary services

 Upbring Adoption will act as a go-between or “intermediary” between the birth family and adoptive family, so they can maintain contact without fully disclosing their last names and contact information.
 This contact may include the exchange of letters, pictures and gifts, and face-to-face meetings at the location of your choice.

-De-identified social and medical history:
+De-identified social and medical history

 Upbring Adoption Post-Adoption Services include providing information to the adoptee or adoptive family that does not include information that can be used to trace the birth family if that is their wish.
 This information may include health, education, social and genetic history information from the record.

-Search and reunion services:
+Search and reunion services

 Our search-and-reunion services are part of Upbring’s post-adoptive services.
 Initiates a search for one member of the adoption triad at the request of another member.
 This may be an adult adoptee searching for a birth parent, a birth parent searching for an adult adoptee, or an adoptive family searching for a birth parent.
 If the search is successful and both parties wish to meet, contact can be facilitated.
 Contact usually starts with a letter or a phone call and evolves based upon the consent of both parties.